Corned Beef

 Instructions

-- 8Place the brined brisket in a large stockpot (6 quarts or larger).
-Add water until it is at least 1 inch above the brisket.
-Add garlic cloves, bay leaf, and 1 tablespoon pickling spice.
+- 5Place the brined beef in a large stockpot (6 quarts or larger) and add water until it sits at least 1 inch above the meat.
+Add the fresh garlic cloves, bay leaf, and 1 tablespoon pickling spice.
+Bring to a boil over high heat, then reduce to low and simmer covered for about 3 hours, until the beef is fork-tender and internal temperature reaches 180–190°F.

-- 11Allow the corned beef to sit at room temperature for 20 minutes.
+- 7Allow the beef to cool at room temperature for 20 minutes, then slice against the grain into ¼-inch strips.

 Nutrition — Per Serving